litmuschaos/v1-litmus-docs/docs/pod-cpu-hog.md

 ## Details

-- This experiment consumes the CPU resources on the application container (upward of 80%) on specified number of cores
+- This experiment consumes the CPU resources on the application container on specified number of cores
 - It simulates conditions where app pods experience CPU spikes either due to expected/undesired processes thereby testing how the overall application stack behaves when this occurs.
+- Causes CPU resource consumption on specified application containers using cgroups and litmus nsutil which consume CPU resources of the given target containers.
+- It can test the application's resilience to potential slowness/unavailability of some replicas due to high CPU load

 ## Integrations

-- Pod CPU can be effected using the chaos library: `litmus`
+- Pod CPU Hog can be effected using the chaos library: `litmus`

 ## Steps to Execute the Chaos Experiment